nais/doc/docs/auth/idporten/README.md

 If you have a citizen-facing application that requires authentication, you will need to integrate with ID-porten.
 NAIS simplifies this by providing a [login proxy](../explanations/README.md#login-proxy) with endpoints to easily handle login, logout, and user sessions.

-Your application is left with the responsibility to verify that inbound requests have valid tokens.
+Your application is responsible for verifying that inbound requests have valid [tokens](../explanations/README.md#tokens).

 :dart: [**Learn how to log in citizens**](how-to/login.md)